cckev/hunter-pusher.py/README.md

 # Creation Process
-The creation of **hunter-pusher.pyi** is documented in the Building an Alphanumeric Encoder series at: <a href="https://datkev.github.io" target="_blank">https://datkev.github.io</a>
+The creation of **hunter-pusher.py** is documented in the Building an Alphanumeric Encoder series at: <a href="https://datkev.github.io" target="_blank">https://datkev.github.io</a>

-<a href="https://datkev.github.io" target="_blank">https://datkev.github.io/page/building-an-alphanumeric-encoder-part-3</a> of the series is dedicated to code logic.
+<a href="https://datkev.github.io/page/building-an-alphanumeric-encoder-part-3" target="_blank">Part 3</a> of the series is dedicated to code logic.